Eddie McAteer

-Eddie McAteer (25 June 1914 – 25 March 1986) was an Irish nationalist politician in Northern Ireland.

-Born in Coatbridge, Scotland, McAteer's family moved to Derry in Northern Ireland while he was young.
+Edward Gerard McAteer (25 June 1914 – 25 March 1986) was an Irish nationalist politician from Northern Ireland.
+He was born in Coatbridge, Scotland, to Hugh McAteer and Brigid McAteer (née O'Doherty).
+McAteer's family moved to Derry in Northern Ireland while he was young.
 In 1930 he joined the Inland Revenue, where he worked until 1944.
 He then became an accountant and more actively involved in politics.
-While his brother, Hugh, became a prominent Irish republican, involved in the Irish Republican Army (IRA) and Sinn Féin, Eddie chose constitutional nationalist politics.
-He was elected as the Nationalist Party (Northern Ireland) Member of Parliament for Mid Londonderry in the 1945 Northern Ireland general election.
-He was a founder member of the Anti-Partition League of Ireland, and became its vice chairman in 1947, then its chairman in 1953.
+While his brother, Hugh, became a prominent Irish republican in the Irish Republican Army (IRA) and Sinn Féin, Eddie chose constitutional nationalist politics.
+He was elected as the Nationalist Party Member of Parliament for Mid Londonderry in the 1945 Northern Ireland general election.
+He was co-founder of the Irish Anti-Partition League, founded in 1946, and became its vice chairman in 1947, then its chairman in 1953.

 In 1952, McAteer was elected to Londonderry Corporation, and the following year he switched to represent Foyle in the Northern Ireland House of Commons.
-He left the City Council in 1958, and became the Deputy Leader of the Nationalist Party at Stormont.
-He became prominent in the campaign calling for the establishment of a university in Derry.
+He left the city council in 1958 and became deputy leader of the Nationalist Party at Stormont.
+McAteer became prominent in the campaign calling for the establishment of a university in Derry.

-In 1964, he became the leader of the Nationalist Party, and the following year accepted the post of Leader of the Opposition thereby conferring de facto recognition of the Northern Irish government (by Nationalists) for the first time.
+In 1964, he became the leader of the Nationalist Party.
+The following year he accepted the post of Leader of the Opposition thereby conferring de facto recognition of the Northern Irish government (by Nationalists) for the first time.
+In the mid 1960s McAteer supported a Anglo-Irish Free Trade Agreement calling it a "geographic necessity" and urged cooperation between the Southern and Northern Irish governments.
+Apparently referring to the newly formed European Economic Community (EEC) he asked that the two governments step "bravely together into the New Europe or be dragged ingloriously in like a pair of spancelled goats."
 Several years later he lost his seat in the 1969 Northern Ireland general election to John Hume.
-While in his early career, he had been a militant nationalist, publishing Irish Action – a call for civil disobedience – with the start of The Troubles, he repeatedly called for moderation.
+In his early career, he had published Irish Action, a blueprint for civil disobedience; however, he repeatedly called for moderation throughout the civil rights campaign.

 In the 1970 United Kingdom general election, McAteer stood in Londonderry on the Unity slate, taking 36.6% of the vote.
 He again contested Londonderry in the Northern Ireland Assembly, 1973 election, taking only 3,712 votes and narrowly missing being elected.
 With the ascendancy of the Social Democratic and Labour Party, the Nationalist Party was in disarray.
 McAteer took his remaining supporters into the Irish Independence Party in 1978, in which his son Fergus became prominent.